Let’s talk Green Growth in Sustainable architecture. The world’s greenest buildings

 National and State Level Assessments Provide Incisive Understanding of Climate Resilient Interventions Required for Inclusive Green Growth

-4. The study is the first comprehensive integrated analysis involving climate modelling, soil and water assessment, energy modelling as well as field case studies.
+- The study is the first comprehensive integrated analysis involving climate modeling, soil and water assessment, energy modeling as well as field case studies.
 Climate data at 25 X 25 km resolution generated for the first time for these two states.

 The Energy and Resources Institute (TERI) collaborating with the Global Green Growth Institute (GGGI) has completed a study on green growth development that provides insights and recommendations at the national level and particularly, in the states of Punjab and Himachal Pradesh, with the aim of propelling them towards green growth and sustainable development.